 Receivables from customers include margin loans with affiliate counterparties (net of related short sale proceeds) and Payables to customers include short sale activity with affiliate counterparties (net of related customer margin loans).

-The Company makes markets in debt issued by the Firm.
-Financial instruments owned primarily includes such issuances of \$387 as of June 30, 2023.
+The Company makes markets in debt issued by the Ultimate Parent and affiliated entities.
+Financial instruments owned primarily includes such issuances of \$355 as of June 30, 2024.